 “It wasn’t until I was pregnant that I became overly conscious of how much I only wanted to have positive things around me; people, food and energy!
 I also saw how easy it is to think of birth as a series of decisions that someone else is making for us.
 But we women are powerful and almighty and Mama Glow helps show us just how empowered we can be all the way throughout this glorious time in our lives!”

 BUY LATHAM’S BOOK:

-Tags: alicia keys, attached parenting, attachment parenting, Babywearing, breastfeeding, cosleeping, dj fulano, Dr. Christiane Northrup, DVF, Elizabeth Seton Childbearing Center, fulano, GAP, Latham Thomas, latham. latham and son, Mama Glow: A Hip Guide to Your Fabulous Abundant Pregnancy, Maternity Lifestyle Maven, Morgan Stanley, NBA, President Bill Clinton, slings, Today Show, Vegan Kids, Vegan pregnancy, VH1, Vogue BambiniPin It
+Tags: alicia keys, attached parenting, attachment parenting, babies, Babywearing, birth, breastfeeding, cosleeping, dj fulano, Dr. Christiane Northrup, DVF, Elizabeth Seton Childbearing Center, fulano, GAP, kids, Latham Thomas, latham. latham and son, Mama Glow: A Hip Guide to Your Fabulous Abundant Pregnancy, Maternity Lifestyle Maven, Morgan Stanley, NBA, parenting, pregnancy, pregnant, President Bill Clinton, slings, Today Show, Vegan Kids, Vegan pregnancy, VH1, Vogue BambiniPin It